xiangwanmath/xiangwanmath.github.io/research/luc_cluster.md

 #### 1. [How to Access Cluster for First Time](https://github.com/xiangwanmath/xiangwanmath.github.io/blob/f6e1bee1e7df99f6d981fa8f5f3a5866a01992f9/research/ClusterAccessInstructions.pdf)

-To connect directly, you can open terminal (macOS or Linux) or Powershell / CMD (Windows) and type (replace `mongo1` with the server you are connecting to)
+To connect directly, it requires the `ssh` protocol`.

+You can open terminal (macOS or Linux) or Powershell / CMD (Windows) and type (replace `mongo1` with the server you are connecting to)

 ```ssh username@mongo1.luc.edu```